waqas740/hub/README.md

 ```
 > **hub generate:rc --name=User**

-This command will create two file one will be route file in routes folder with name ```user-route.js``` and second one will be controllers file in controller folder with name  ```user-controller.js``` in your application.
+This command will create two file one will be route file in routes folder with name ```user-route.js``` and second one will be controllers file in controllers folder with name  ```user-controller.js``` in your application.

 user-route.js code will be like
 ```bash